 My professional life has been dominated by an interest in science-based innovation.
-Having been originally educated in the natural sciences (culminating in a PhD in what would today be called nanotechnology), I spent 20 years trying to do innovation in industry and since 2009 trying to study innovation at a Business School (including completion of a second PhD in Management Research).
+Having been originally educated in the natural sciences (culminating in a PhD in what would today be called nanotechnology), I spent 20 years trying to do innovation in industry and since 2009 trying to study innovation at a Management School (including completion of a second PhD in Management Research).

 My practice of innovation has included time spent within industrial R&D, at Director-level positions in private firms, undertaking policy development for a UK Regional Development Agency and running my own management consultancy practice.

 As you might expect from a working life that has seen me cross from private business to business schools, I have a keen interest in the relationship between management practice and management theory.
 This interest is evident in my Teaching & Learning activity where I work on programmes (notably the DBA) with students who are also experienced managers.
 In a similar vein, an important theme in my publications concerns the possibilities and prospects for integrating scholarly and practitioner knowledge.